3 Understanding Income Tax

 Income Tax is imposed – levied – on almost all types of income (it’s not payable on gifts, lottery winnings, Premium Bond winnings and ISA earnings).
 When it’s collected through an employer (when the worker is employed rather than self-employed) it’s often referred to as a ‘pay as you earn’ (PAYE) tax.

 Income Tax is paid on income that is received by you within a given tax year, from 6 April in one year to 5 April of the following year.
-It is the single largest source of government revenue.
+It is the single largest source of government revenue, accounting for around a third of all tax receipts.

 Watch the following video to find out more about Income Tax.